Budapest names streets at planned Chinese university after Uyghurs, Hong Kong | Education

 The liberal opposition mayor of Budapest announced on Wednesday he would rename streets in the Hungarian capital near a planned campus of a Chinese university to commemorate alleged human rights abuses by Beijing.

-Orban's liberal opponents accuse him of cozying up to China, Russia, and other illiberal governments while angering European allies by curbing the independence of the judiciary and media.
-Central European University, Hungary's leading private university, relocated most operations to neighboring Austria in 2019 after Orban's government enacted legal changes that jeopardized its status and launched a public hate campaign against its founder, businessman George Soros.
+Orban's liberal opponents accuse him of coshing up to China, Russia and other illiberal governments, while angering European allies by curbing the independence of the judiciary and media.
+Central European University, Hungary's leading private university, relocated most operations to neighbouring Austria in 2019 after Orban's government enacted legal changes that jeopardised its status and launched a public hate campaign against its founder, businessman George Soros.

-Orban has faced criticism over a deal to reconstruct the Budapest-Belgrade railway with a $2.1 billion Chinese loan and for his fast-track approval of a Chinese coronavirus vaccine which still has not been approved in the EU.
-His government says the Chinese doses have helped accelerate the vaccine program, and the road funding will improve Hungary's transport links. ($1 = 284.6200 forints)
+Orban has faced criticism over a deal to reconstruct the Budapest-Belgrade railway with a $2.1 billion Chinese loan, and for his fast-track approval of a Chinese coronavirus vaccine which still has not been approved in the EU.
+His government says the Chinese doses have helped accelerate the vaccine programme, and the road funding will improve Hungary's transport links. ($1 = 284.6200 forints)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)